 It is recommended (though not formally required) that students have a working knowledge of the core content from both introductory informal and formal logic courses before taking this course.
 (See our courses in informal logic and formal logic.)
 This course assumes an introductory course in informal and formal logic have been completed; students who have taken both logic courses are ideally equipped for this course.

-Syllabus: You can view a sample syllabus from last year here.
+Syllabus: You can view the syllabus here.

 High School Credit: This course is the equivalent of 1/2 high school credit in English, writing, or speech and debate.